Tech

 internetofthins

-Old concept given new life (Screenshot from Google Trends)
+The old concept has been given new life (Screenshot from Google Trends)

-Apart from the entertainment value, connecting things to the internet have a lot of applications.
-Consumers, governments, and entrepreneurs are recognizing the value of intereconnectivity between commonly-used devices that has a projected $14.4 trillion value spread over the next decade.
+Apart from the entertainment value, connecting things to the internet has a lot of applications.
+Consumers, governments, and entrepreneurs recognize the value of interconnectivity between commonly used devices, with a projected $14.4 trillion value spread over the next decade.

-So what is Internet of Things?
-Sometimes called “internet of everything”, it is defined by Global McKinsey Institute as devices that “can monitor their environment, report their status, receive instructions, and even take action based on the information they receive.”
+So, what is the Internet of Things?
+Sometimes called the “internet of everything,” Global McKinsey Institute defines it as devices that “can monitor their environment, report their status, receive instructions, and even take action based on the information they receive.”

-With the rise of wearables like Google Glass and Apple Watch, the future of internet of things is no longer a future but a present.
+With the rise of wearables like the Apple Watch, the future of the Internet of Things is no longer a future but a present.

 Internet of Business Things